 I like focusing on fantastic side dishes because unless you’re a vegetarian you probably need to be eating more vegetables and you’ll eat more vegetables if you find them delicious.
 “Delicious” takes a little more effort than “freezer burned and microwaved” but if you get expert advice like I do the effort is more than worth it.

 Today’s expert is my friend and fellow registered dietitian nutritionist Marlene Koch who has written a series of recipe books under the heading “Eat What You Love”.
 Our dish today is Lawry’s- Style Creamed Spinach from her latest book “Restaurant Favorites.”
 Creamed spinach is a standard at high-end steakhouses like Lawry’s and Ruth’s Chris, but the calorie and fat content is more startling than the prices.
 Marlene’s recipe, as you will see, is perfect for those of us serious about managing diabetes.

-OK, first we place the frozen spinach in a microwave safe bowl with ½ cup water, and cook on high for 9 minutes.
+1 – Place the frozen spinach in a microwave-safe bowl with ½ cup water and cook on high for 9 minutes.

 This recipe makes 6 ½ cup servings each serving at 100 calories, 10 grams carbohydrate,8 grams protein only 3 grams total fat and 290 milligrams sodium.

 My thanks to Marlene for loaning us this recipe.
 Let’s try this.
 Fantastic! (ask Tony) What do you think?

 You May Also Enjoy: